 Microsoft Excel 7 - Intermediate: In June an intermediate course on Microsoft's Excel 7 will be held at the Centre.
 This powerful spreadsheet program is ideal for those members who would like to learn some of the more advanced features of using spreadsheets.
 Excel 7 forms part of the Microsoft Office suite and offers the ability to create charts, databases, macro's and linking and embedding (OLE) Excel to other Window's applications.
-Note: Excel 7 is fully backward compatible with Excel 5.
+Note: Excel 7 is fully backward compatible with Excel user -friendly form based screens.
+No prerequisite of programming is required.